 I experienced some fatigue and some burning.
 The burning can cause the skin to peel.
-I have not experienced peeling at this point.
+I did not experience peeling.
 When I asked my doctor why radiation causes fatigue, he explained that it is similar to when you spend a day in the sun and then you come inside and want to take a nap.
 When you’ve spent a day in the sun, you are getting UV radiation from the sun.
 It causes fatigue in the body whether you are getting it from the sun or from a machine.

-3) The radiation treatment treats the whole breast, not just the spot where the cancer was.
-My “burn” is from the middle of my chest, across the breast, to under my arm.
-I have 30 full breast radiation treatments and 3 “boosters” that will be focused right on the spot where my cancer was removed in surgery.
+My “burn” was from the middle of my chest, across the breast, to under my arm.
+I had 30 full breast radiation treatments and 3 “boosters” that were focused right on the spot where my cancer was removed in surgery.
 That makes a total of 33 treatments.

-4) Radiation happens daily.
-I go Monday-Friday everyday at 2:20 pm.
+I went Monday-Friday every day at 2:20 pm.
 Each treatment is only about 7 minutes in length, so while it’s daily, it doesn’t take too long.

-5) Radiation isn’t painful at all.
-I don’t feel anything during treatment.
+I didn’t feel anything during treatment.
 The skin tenderness happens over time.
 Initially they cover your chest with different sharpie markings protected by clear stickers which guide the techs to line up the machine correctly.
 Sometimes they give you some small “dot” tattoos to replace the stickers.
 There’s a little “sting” when getting the tattoo, but other than that, there’s nothing painful about the actual radiation treatment.